Model selection

 You can edit the default wiring using the Advanced options drop-down.

-The rewiring tool allows you to replace Input data (orange) with an internal link, by manually mapping the Key of a Model’s output to the Key of another Model’s input.
-Manual rewiring works if the data sets have different Keys but their schema’s are consistent.
+The rewiring tool allows you to replace Input data (orange) with an internal link, by manually mapping the Key of a model’s output to the Key of another model’s input.
+Manual rewiring works if the data sets have different Keys but their schemas are consistent.

-The dustbin allows you to remove a rewired link and return to the default Flow.
+The dustbin allows you to remove a rewired link and return to the default flow.

 Saving the flow

-Once you are happy with the Flow, provide the general attributes and click ‘Upload’.
 If the upload is successful you can find the flow via (Search Page) and use it to (Run a flow).